zl90/cs19/README.md

 - The template tells you "These are the pieces you can use to assemble a solution".

 This lecture blows my mind.
 I will need to watch this two or three times.

+**Code Drills**

+- I drilled the 'insertion sort' coding exercise multiple times to make sure it sticks.
+- Doing this really helps me understand not only Pyret functions but Recursion in general.
+- The way Professor K breaks down each step in the process is genius!

+**The Pyret problem solving process**

+At each step, assess the following:

+- What are the possible cases? (ie: the empty/base case?
+The next item in the list?)
+- What do I need to return?
+(Look at your function template, this is free information!)
+- What do I currently have access to?
+(Function arguments?
+First item in the list?
+The rest of the list?)
+- How do I take what I already have and turn it into the correct return type?